The Web address of this

 Your other subselves may add their own mosaic of boundaries about

-relating to spiders (or what-ever), depending on many things.
+relating to spiders (or whatever), depending on many things.
 Your behavior and

 emotions are the outcome of all your subselves’ needs, boundaries, and